A characterization of cut locus for $C^1$ hypersurfaces: A counterexample with Lipschitz boundary

-The author would like to thank Yoshikazu Giga, Hiroyuki Ishiguro and Atsushi Nakayasu for their helpful comments and discussion.
+The author would like to thank Professor Yoshikazu Giga, Mr.\ Hiroyuki Ishiguro and Dr.\ Atsushi Nakayasu for their helpful comments and discussion.
+He is also grateful to anonymous referees for useful comments for the improvement of this paper.
 This work was supported by a Grant-in-Aid for JSPS Fellows 15J05166 and the Program for Leading Graduate Schools, MEXT, Japan.